-The program is easy in use, and everything is in detail, I used borland Delphi 6 Programming Language in building it, also PARADOX7 Database for storing information's.
+The program is easy for use, and everything is in detail, I used borland Delphi Programming Language to build it, also PARADOX7 Database for storing information's.
 The program records register operation.

 I used many forms in this Project.
-The program records everything, we can see who is work in our car services and we can see abouth this.
-Also we can see all information about book.
+The program records everything, we can see who works as optician and we can see about this.
+Also we can see all information about Opticial Organization.